 Upstairs from the IOP conference rooms where undergraduates gathered to watch, a group of Harvard Kennedy School students took in the hearing in a student lounge.
 At the viewing — hosted by the school’s Gender Policy Union and Women in Power organization — Sarah Kinney, a mid-career MPA candidate, said cheers erupted when Sen. Kamala Harris (D-CA) spoke up in support of Ford.

-The community viewing provided a source of support on an emotionally fraught day, Kinney said.
+Watching the proceedings with other students provided a source of support on an emotionally fraught day, Kinney said.

 “I think that there’s a lot of power in having people around you to do difficult things,” she said.
 “I didn’t really want to watch it, I wasn’t interested in watching it by myself and I just did not want to experience that without a support community.”